balena-io/services-masterclass/README.md

 multicontainer applications operate, as well as demonstrating some of their most common uses and some advanced techniques.

+In this masterclass, you will learn how to:

+* Build a single service
+* Persist data across application updates
+* Communicate between containers and the outside world
+* Run `systemd` inside your `balenalib` container
+* Reduce the image size for compiled code

 ## Hardware and Software Requirements

 It is assumed that the reader has access to the following: